 Regular head checks are done by trained parent volunteers.
 All cases are handled in a caring and confidential manner.

-When a case of head lice is confirmed, the child is sent home as soon as possible.
-Information on how best to handle the problem is sent home with the child.
-Children with head lice must receive treatment and must be checked before they are readmitted to class.
+When a case of head lice is confirmed, the parent is informed and information on how best to handle the problem is sent home with the child.
+Children with head lice should receive treatment and be checked again to ensure they are lice free.

 Please remember that the presence of lice does not in any way suggest uncleanliness; the louse actually prefers clean hair!
 Please contact the school if you discover head lice as the class will need to be checked.
 Thank you for your support and patience with this issue.